• Skip to main content

 Step-By-Step Recipe

-4. Whisk soy sauce, water, and spices in a small bowl to create the seasoning sauce.
+2. Mix the seasoning sauce.
+Whisk soy sauce, water, and spices in a bowl until well combined.

 Tips for the Best Tofu Sausage Crumbles